Scottin3d/Disassembler/README.md

 |A7|stack|

 ### Subroutine Standards
 When writing subroutings, clearity is important.
-Coders shoudl be able to tell what the subroutines task is by reading the code as well have imformative comments.
+Coders should be able to tell what the subroutines task is by reading the code as well have imformative comments.

-1. A solid line of 70 asterisks indicates the start of a subroutine
-2. The name of the subroutine should be clear and unambigous
-3. A brief description of what the subroutine accomplishes
-4. The registers utilized in the subroutine, adhering to the usage chart above
-5. A solid line of 70 asterisks indicates the end of the header
-6. Sub-operations should be indicated with a solid line of 70 asterisks, the the name two (\*\*) from the left
-7. a solid line of 70 equals indicates the end of a subroutine

 ```
 1. **********************************************************************